larkintuckerllc/aws-architect-associate/3/3.1/README.md

 &nbsp;

 > A user pool is a user directory in Amazon Cognito.
 With a user pool, your users can sign in to your web or mobile app through Amazon Cognito.
 Your users can also sign in through social identity providers like Google, Facebook, Amazon, or Apple, and through SAML identity providers.
 Whether your users sign in directly or through a third party, all members of the user pool have a directory profile that you can access through a Software Development Kit (SDK).

+&nbsp;

+> AWS Resource Access Manager (AWS RAM) lets you share your resources with any AWS account or through AWS Organizations.
+If you have multiple AWS accounts, you can create resources centrally and use AWS RAM to share those resources with other accounts.

+**note:** A Cloud Guru, normal flow is to share and then accept.
+Can bypass if using AWS organizations.